 I believe that, whatever’s going on, whether it’s stuff we like or stuff we’d like to change, WE get to choose.
-Not what’s happening, but how we relate and respond to what’s happening, and what meaning and perspective we give to it.
+We can’t choose what’s happening, but we can choose how we relate and respond to what’s happening, and the meaning and perspective that we give to it.

-REMEMBERING we can choose is the first step.
-Then, if we want to, we can MAKE OUR CHOICE.
+REMEMBERING we have the power to choose is the first step.
+Then, if we choose to, we can MAKE THOSE CHOICES.

-Simple, powerful choices can change everything about how we ‘experience’ ourself, how we navigate our way through life and whether or not we become more conscious creators of our own experience.
+Simple, powerful choices about what we give our focus to can change everything about how we ‘experience’ ourself, how life occurs to us, and the way we navigate our way through life.
+We can, if we choose to, become conscious creators of our own experience.

 Here’s what I observe: most people base their personal happiness on things outside of their control.
 They avoid taking 100% responsibility for their life.
 I know I did – for far too long.
 Bonkers.

-Here’s what I am absolutely certain of – WE HAVE CHOICE.
+Here’s what I am absolutely certain of – WE HAVE THE POWER TO CHOOSE.
 Always.